-We will develop a business plan and lead your representatives and local authority through the legal requirements to create the framework for the BID.
+A business plan was developed and business representatives and the local authority were lead through the legal requirements to create the framework for the BID.

-Improvements are made if the majority of ratepayers in a designated area approve them through a vote.
-This enables businesses to have a direct role in deciding what improvements should be made in their local area.
+A BID would come into being if a majority of ratepayers in a designated area approved them through a vote.
+This would enable businesses to have a direct role in deciding what improvements should be made in their local area.
 After five years, the businesses will re-vote on whether they want the BID to continue and what they want to improve over the next five years.

 How is the BID funded?

-The development of the BID has been funded by Conwy County Council who have invested £30,000 in this process.
+The development of the BID was funded by Conwy County Council who invested £30,000 in this process.

 How much will it cost me as a business?